zhangtongds/noyo_project/README.md

 ```

-Run the app from the command line:
+Run the app from the command line in watch mode:

 ```

-$ python server.py
+$FLASK_APP=server.py FLASK_ENV=development flask run

 ```